iip-ecosphere/platform/platform/examples/examples.vdw/README.md

 # oktoflow platform examples: VDW OPC-UA

 Utilizing the VDW OPC-UA server through the respective platform connector.
 If compile errors are shown, run the instantiation/connector generation as described below (generated classes intentionally not in github, generated connector libraries are intentionally not deployed to Maven).
+Since version 0.7.1 the generated code is in `target/gen` rather than `gen`.

 This example currently contains two parts: